saadfrhan/fastapi-poetry-helloworld/README.md

 - **ReDoc**: An OpenAPI/Swagger-generated API Reference Documentation that makes your API documentation more interactive and user-friendly.
 - **Docker**: A platform for developing, shipping, and running applications in containers that allows you to package your application with all of its dependencies into a standardized unit for software development.
 - **Dev Containers**: A feature of Visual Studio Code that allows you to develop your project in a container-based environment, ensuring that you have all the necessary tools and dependencies to work on the project.
+- **Docker Compose**: A tool for defining and running multi-container Docker applications that allows you to run multiple containers as a single service.

 ## Installation